-While the High Country Workforce Area is primarily rural in nature, there are a number of training options available within commuting distances of most of the communities.
+While the High Country region is primarily rural in nature, there are a number of training options available within commuting distances of most of the communities.
 However, transportation to and from training institutions is one of the most serious challenges for many customers to obtain the training and education services needed to obtain adequate employment.
-Locally, classroom/occupational skills training and on-the-job training are the two types of training most commonly available to customers receiving workforce services within the High Country Workforce Area.
+Local childcare options continue to be limited and often also present challenges to parenting students.
+Locally, classroom/occupational skills training and on-the-job training are the two types of training most commonly available to customers receiving workforce services within the High Country region.

 For those customers that do not qualify for Pell Grants or other financial assistance, WIOA funding provides training scholarships to eligible participants.
-High Country has seen a significant decrease to funding over the last several years, however due to the impacts of COVID, we have experienced reduced expenditure levels over the past two years.
+High Country has seen a significant decrease of funding over the last several years, and continues to take advantage of special grant opportunities when available.
 As services and activities return to normal, these continued decreases impact the Local Area's ability to fund training and education services at levels once provided.
-We will continue to try and meet financial assistance needs of our customers through the use of Pell Grants and other scholarships, moving funds between Adult and Dislocated Worker funding streams, and requesting contingency Dislocated Worker Funds as the state makes those funds available to local areas.
+We will continue to try and meet financial assistance needs of our customers through the use of Pell Grants and other scholarships, moving funds between Adult and Dislocated Worker funding streams, and requesting contingency Dislocated Worker Funds as the state makes those funds available to local areas when needed.
 Historically, High Country has benefited financially from multiple voluntary transfers from other WDBs.
-We will continue to pursue this in the future.
+We will continue to pursue this in the future if needed.

-Due to the negative financial impacts of COVID, we are currently seeing an increase in the types of financial assistance being made available via the community college system to assist with the cost of training such as the GEER grants for continuing education students and the Education Promise Grant designed for current high school graduates.
+Due to the negative financial impacts of COVID on customers, we continue to see an increase in the types of financial assistance being made available via the community college system to assist with the cost of training such as grants for continuing education students and the Education Promise Grant designed for current high school graduates for tuition free degrees.